0xAX/linux-insides/Booting/linux-bootstrap-1.md

 We stopped at the point when a CPU jumps from the reset vector to the firmware.
 On a legacy PC, that means the BIOS.
 On modern computers it is UEFI.
 In the next chapters we will see the booting processes on a legacy PC using the BIOS, and later UEFI.

 The first job of BIOS is to bring the system into a working state.
 It runs a series of hardware checks and initializations - memory tests, peripheral setup, chipset configuration - all part of the [POST](https://en.wikipedia.org/wiki/Power-on_self-test) routine.
 Once everything is checked, the next step is to find an operating system to boot.
-The BIOS doesn’t pick just a random disk.
+The BIOS doesn't pick just a random disk.
 It follows a boot order, a list stored in its configuration.

 When the BIOS tries to boot from a hard drive, it looks for a [boot sector](https://en.wikipedia.org/wiki/Boot_sector).
 On hard drives partitioned with an [MBR partition layout](https://en.wikipedia.org/wiki/Master_boot_record), the boot sector is stored in the first `446` bytes of the first sector, where each sector is `512` bytes.
 The final two bytes of the first sector must be `0x55` and `0xAA`.
 These two last bytes says to BIOS somewhat like "yes - this device is bootable".
 Once the BIOS finds the valid boot sector, it copies it into the fixed memory location at `0x7C00`, jumps to there and start executing it.